Kwikilang/MeXE402_Midterm_Catambay_De-Leon/World Happiness.md

 The linear regression model provided insights into how socioeconomic factors influence happiness.
 The positive coefficients for predictors like GDP per capita, family support, and health suggest that these factors play a significant role in increasing happiness levels.

 The R-squared value indicates a strong correlation between the predictors and the happiness score, suggesting that the model explains a substantial portion of the variance in happiness across different countries.

-## Comparison of Regression Methods
-While this analysis used linear regression, it is also essential to consider alternative methods, such as:
-- **Logistic Regression:** Suitable for binary outcomes (e.g., happy/unhappy) rather than continuous scores.
-- **Polynomial Regression:** Could capture non-linear relationships among variables.

-The choice of method depends on the specific research question and data characteristics.

 ## Limitations